textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 2. `h1` title, for humans
 3. URL-only titles, mostly for humans (especially editors)

 The third is not really a title, but a file name based on the document's title to make the document's URL unique.

 The grammar rules and syntax tricks for titles and associated file-names are not exactly the same.
 Document titles must be grammatically correct, while file-name titles can be written however is needed, so long as they still suggest what document they concern.

 Normally, metadata titles and `h1` titles can be tailored to bots and humans, respectively, meaning the former can be more key-word loaded while the latter is more concise for the sake of brevity and website usability.
-This separate tailoring is not recommended in Textpattern user docs, however, because the terminal end of the breadcrumb trails that appear at top of doc pages pulls from the metadata title instead of the `h1` title.
+This separate tailoring is not recommended in Textpattern user docs, however, because the terminal end of the breadcrumb trails that appear at top of document pages pulls from the metadata title instead of the `h1` title.
 If the two title locations are tailored differently, it results in a wordier breadcrumb string much out of sync with the `h1` title directly underneath it.
 Thus, in this website, the metadata and `h1` titles must be exactly the same to prevent an ugly discord between breadcrumbs and `h1` titles.

 We thus refer to metadata titles and `h1` titles collectively as *topic titles*.

 ### Topic titles